All Episodes

 And then we're also thinking after the visit, she can have an app that has an AI assistant that can help her really understand what happened at the visit, what the test results mean, what she should watch out for next, and help her understand her care plan and help her schedule follow-up when she needs it.

-Dr. Oz is with us as well as Amy Gleason as we discuss health care in America.
+Dr. Oz is with us as well as Amy Gleason as we discuss healthcare in America.

-This has been a transformational week in that regard.
+This has been a transformational week.

-You need to know because everyone cares about their health, or you have a relative that that needs health care.
+You have a relative that needs health care.

-Um there are a lot of big changes coming.
+There are a lot of big changes coming.

 They're all positive and they're all innovative.

-Dr. Oz could can you go into some detail in terms of why this was so transformational this week, why the the big lie I I people cannot believe the lies they're being told regularly because it's being done for political purposes.
+Dr. Oz, can you go into some detail in terms of why this was so transformational this week?

-It is, I believe, reprehensible that you would dishonestly con people into thinking they're being hurt when we are pulling out all the stops to help Americans feel as healthy and as vital as they should have all along.
+It is, I believe, reprehensible that you would dishonestly con people into thinking they're being heard when we are pulling out all the stops to help Americans feel as healthy and as vital as they should have all along.

 What the president has done, and again, he embraced this digital transformation that Amy has been launching because he appreciates how big of an impact it could have.

-Let's talk about most gave redation pricing, which she released yesterday morning, and it was just an incredibly bold move where he says, guys, we are done with global freeloading.
+And it was just an incredibly bold move where he says, guys, we are done with global freeloading.

 And you've heard him talk about this.

-He gets properly upset.
+He gets appropriately upset.

-So if he's going to take the bold move, uh it is presidency of pushing people to convene.
+So if he's going to take the bold move in his presidency of pushing people to convene, the power to convene is important and he's using it.

 He wants every drug company to be honest about this.